 Most Instagram influencers admit that one of the steps they took towards becoming influencers was by following high-profile accounts and sometimes forming friendships, and some of these friendships gave them their first shot at visibility.

 As a business, you should follow other high profile accounts with audiences you would like to target.
 Comment, like, and share posts that interest you, and you could develop a symbiotic relationship that would gain you more visibility.
-I also like to there are social media algorithm that would make your ads visible to a broader range of people interested in your offering if you are active and engage other users.
+I also like that there are social media algorithms that would make your ads visible to a broader range of people interested in your offering if you are active and engage other users.

 5. Don't Stop Networking